svisser/python-improvements/README.md

 **Opening files without closing them**:
 When you `open()` a file you also need to ensure the file is closed by calling `close()` on the file object.
-This means the system resources are released and that any remaining writes are indeed written to the file.
+This means system resources are released and that any remaining writes are indeed written to the file.
 For example:

     f = open(...)